Select Department

 The best solution is to stick to DJing with tracks in a lossless format such as WAV or FLAC, or at least use MP3s with the highest quality settings of 320kbps.
 If in doubt, test your tracks out on a decent sound system before playing them in public!

-There are several DJ-focussed download stores that sell music in higher-quality formats.
-Beatport is the biggest playing in this space, but others such as Juno Download, Bleep, Boomkat or Traxsource are just as good.
-As well as track quality, the bonus of using these is that they organise and list music in a way that’s useful for DJs, often supplying information such as a track’s BPM, musical key or its genre.
+There are several DJ-focused download stores that sell music in higher-quality formats.
+Beatport is the biggest player in this space, but others such as Juno Download, Bleep, Boomkat or Traxsource are just as good.
+As well as track quality, the bonus of using these is that they organise and list music in a way that’s useful for DJs, often supplying information such as a track’s BPM, musical key or genre.

 You can also check out Record Pools Record pools, often they are the preferred option for working DJs as they often supply a regularly updated database of music stretching over many genres.
 The subscription-based payment system allows you to load up your library at a fraction of the cost, compared to purchasing tracks individually.